emorydunn/CaptureOneScripts/README.md

 ### Add Suffix

 Appends the specified suffix to variants.
+The script can be configured to prompt you for a suffix when running.

-Variants which already have the suffix, if any, will not be renamed.
+- Variants which already have the suffix, if any, will not be renamed.
-If all variants have the suffix the suffix will be removed.
+- If all variants have the suffix the suffix will be removed.
-By default only selected variants are renamed.
+- By default only selected variants are renamed.

 ## The Background Scripts